-This application does not attempt to claim that it is in line with the strategic policies CP1,2 or 4.
+This application does not attempt to claim that it is in line with CP1,2 or 4.
 Instead it submits that these Policies carry little weight in the light of the District's Housing Supply position.
-It also recognises that the proposed site is in the "open countryside" considered the least appropriate place in the strategic hierarchy to develop

 Development Policy DP1 recognises that natural and heritage assets create an important sense of place and identity.
 The Policy seeks to ensure these are maintained and where possible enhanced.